Jim Jordan made a name for himself as a Trump ally and face of GOP investigations | KRDO

 By Clare Foran and Jack Forrest, CNN

-(CNN) — Rep. Jim Jordan, who lost in his first attempt on Tuesday to become the next speaker of the House, has been a key figure in House GOP-led investigations and made a name for himself as a staunch ally of former President Donald Trump.
+(CNN) — Rep. Jim Jordan, who is poised to seek the House speakership for a third time on Friday, has been a key figure in House GOP-led investigations and made a name for himself as a staunch ally of former President Donald Trump.

 Jordan, who has served in Congress since 2007 and was endorsed by Trump in his bid for the speakership, serves as chairman of the powerful House Judiciary Committee.
 He has a longstanding reputation as a conservative agitator and helped found the hardline House Freedom Caucus.